Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and

 Line managers have a very important role to play, not only in managing people and operations day-to-day, but also in implementing HR and other organisational policies and in supporting their team’s development.
-This is particularly the case in organisations which devolve these activities to line managers.
 It's therefore important to give proper thought to how line managers are appointed, managed and developed to make sure they are successful in their role.

 This factsheet outlines the roles and responsibilities of line managers and explores their relationship with people professionals, including opportunities to work together to support organisational strategy.
 It stresses the need for positive relationships between line managers and their team members, and for supporting line managers in developing their own people management skills.

 Line managers have responsibility for directly managing individual employees or teams.
-In turn, they report to a higher-level manager on the performance of those employees or teams.
+In turn, they are managed by a higher-level manager on the performance of those employees or teams.

 The term ‘front-line manager’ or ‘first-line manager’ normally refers to those who supervise and manage employees who themselves have no supervisory responsibilities, but a role title need not have ‘manager’ in it to have people management responsibilities.